HusseinBakri/Tanit-Keylogger/README.md

 Please after you are successfull in running your hacking tool evading antiviruses, you are bound by an ethical code of conduct, so you are required morally and legally to submit your tool and code to antiviruses databases.

 # License
-This program is licensed under GNU GPL v3 License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
-I only expect adequate attribution of this work.
-The attribution should include the title of the program, the author and the site or the document where the program is taken from.
+This program is licensed under MIT License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
+I only expect adequate attribution and citation of this work.
+The attribution should include the title of the program, the author (me!) and the site or the document where the program is taken from.